What Causes Weather To Change, Change So Quickly, And Can It Be Predicted?

 Conclusion

-This article highlighted the primary reasons to help one understand why weather changes and changes so quickly.
+This article highlighted the primary reasons to help one understand why the weather changes and changes so quickly.
 You will also have a good idea of the extent to which these changes can be forecasted.

 As you would have noticed, nothing is set in stone.
-The causes of weather changes vary, and we only know some of the factors influencing it.
+The causes of weather changes vary, and we only know some of the factors influencing them.
 The same goes for weather forecasts.
 They can be dead accurate but still miss the mark due to some unforeseen last-minute gremlin.

 The only thing that is certain is that the weather will always be unpredictable, and no matter how good meteorologists get, they will always be playing catch-up.
 So next time you want to get angry about an inaccurate forecast, spare a thought for the meteorologist.